Akpozi/Machine_Learning_GNSS_IMU_Integration/README.md

 ## Implementation:
 A machine learning (ML) based adaptive positioning approach to estimate the positions of the smartphone by utilizing post-processed kinematic (PPK) precise positioning techniques to process the GNSS datasets.
 The ML model is used to predict the driving paths (highways, tree-lined streets, or downtown areas).
 Depending on the predicted driving path, the PPK technique computes the user position using different configuration settings.

-This is adapted from "Getting started with rtklib-py": https://www.kaggle.com/code/timeverett/getting-started-with-rtklib-py
+The PPK technique is adapted from "Getting started with rtklib-py": https://www.kaggle.com/code/timeverett/getting-started-with-rtklib-py

 ## NOTE: